 11. Make and sell… soaps, candles, lotions, cards, etc.

-If you are crafty, you can order your products online and have them sent to you, make whatever you like and then sell the finished product online through your own site, eBay, Etsy or other similar sites.
+If you are crafty you can order your supplies online and have them sent to you, make whatever you like and then sell the finished product online through your own website, eBay or Etsy.
 You can have couriers pick up the stock to deliver instead of using Australia Post if leaving the house really is a problem.

 12. Online surveys

 Blogging is not fast, easy cash.
-You need to set up a nice blog, write regularly, and promote it so you have people actually reading your blog, and then you can make money through advertising and sponsorship.
+You need to set up a nice blog, write regularly, promote it well through social media so you have people actually reading your blog, and then you can make money through advertising and sponsorship.
 You can also host giveaways or try products and review them if that is what you are interested in.
-Blogging is not as easy as many make it out to be (especially in the beginning) but once it is set up and you have a following, requires less effort.
+Just remember, blogging is not as easy as many make it out to be (especially in the beginning).

 14. Write an eBook